gmd9627/nyu-python-project/README.md

 # nyu-python-project
 for use with NYU Stern Intro to python class

-## Setup
+# Setup
 # create a sam.gov account
-# Navigate to: https://open.gsa.gov/api/get-opportunities-public-api/#user-account-api-key-creation an follow these steps to get an API Key
+# Navigate to: https://open.gsa.gov/api/get-opportunities-public-api/#user-account-api-key-creation and follow these steps to get an API Key
-## this api key is good for 90 days from activation
+# this api key is good for 90 days from activation

 ```sh